mhoshi-vm/twitter-wordcloud/TAP.md

 - Configure AppSSO
 - Configure RescoureClaims via Tanzu Toolkit

-## Installing Prerequisite (for non Prod Only)
+## Installing Prerequisite (for non Prod / Demo env Only)

 For simplicity all the above can be configured using the following.

-> :warning: The following script is defaulted towards quick start and should never be used for production.
+> :warning: The following script has no warranty and is defaulted towards quick start thus should never be used for production.

 Install the following package